>

 Martin Carthy sang The Leaves of Life in 1966 on the eponymous music magazine compilation LP Folk Scene as one of his very first solo recordings.
 This track was also included in 2001 on his 4CD anthology The Carthy Chronicles.

 One of the versions which Vaughan Williams collected came from the gypsy singer Mrs Esther Smith.
 She was the mother of May Bradley from whom Fred Hamer recorded the song in the private room of a pub in Ludlow, Shropshire, on 12 April 1966.
-This recording was included as Under the Leaves in 1967 in Hamer’s book Garners Gay, in 1998 on the VWML album of Hamer’s field recordings, The Leaves of Life, and in the same year on the Topic anthology My Father’s the King of the Gypsies (The Voice of the People Series Volume 11), and, as The Leaves of Life, in 2010 on May Bradley’s Musical Traditions anthology Sweet Swansea.
+This recording was included as Under the Leaves in 1967 in Hamer’s book Garners Gay, in 1998 on the VWML album of Hamer’s field recordings, The Leaves of Life, and in the same year on the Topic anthology My Father’s the King of the Gypsies (The Voice of the People Series Volume 11), and, with the title The Leaves of Life, in 2010 on May Bradley’s Musical Traditions anthology Sweet Swansea.

 The Druids sang The Leaves of Life in 1972 on their Argo album Pastime With Good Company.